angelabytes/JavaScriptSBA/README.md

 ### Dependencies

-Not currently deployed so, use live server.
+Not currently deployed, so it uses live server.
 Stack includes: JavaScript, HTML5 and CSS.

 ## Authors